 The Parent company that owns Mute is a Melbourne, Australia based company called Rhinomed.
 Rhinomed has over 60 medical technology patents that target breathing.
-They have developed the Mute technology as well as a sister brand called the Turbine, which is another nasal dilator made for high intensity exercises like cycling.
+They have developed the Mute technology as well as a sister brand called the Turbine, which is another nasal dilator made for high-intensity exercises like cycling.
 Rhinomed has been publicly traded on the Australian Stock Exchange since 2008.
 Rhinomed is currently researching and designing an Intranasal Positive Expiratory Airway Pressure device that will act as a treatment for sleep apnea.

 The science behind Mute

 Mute targets snoring by promoting airflow through the nose.
 Snoring can occur in nose breathers and mouth breathers.
 A nose breather is typically defined as one who breathes through the nose while the mouth is closed.
-A mouth breather is one who can breath through the nose, but may be experiencing congestion due to illness or sinuses, thus opening their mouth at night in order to breathe.
+A mouth breather is one who can breath through the nose but may be experiencing congestion due to illness or sinuses, thus opening their mouth at night in order to breathe.
 Mute can be used by both nose breathers and mouth breathers.
-The Mute dilators will be more effective for mouth breathers because their is apparently an airflow issue with their nose if they breathe through their mouth most of the time.
-The user could have a deviated septum, or nasal congestion for example, and the Mute dilators can help direct air through the nose and cut down on breathing through the mouth which can cause very disruptive snoring.
-Often times when you breath through your mouth, the throat muscles relax and your airway becomes blocked.
-When the airway is blocked, a vibration occurs against the throat tissues and the sound of snoring begins.
+The Mute dilators will be more effective for mouth breathers because there is apparently an airflow issue with their nose if they breathe through their mouth most of the time.
+The user could have a deviated septum or nasal congestion for example, and the Mute dilators can help direct air through the nose and cut down on breathing through the mouth which can cause very disruptive snoring.
+Often times when you breathe through your mouth, the throat muscles relax and your airway becomes blocked.
+When the airway is blocked, a vibration occurs in the throat tissues and the sound of snoring begins.
 Mute is a great anti-snoring option for those affected by a deviated septum.

 Obstructive Sleep Apnea & Central Sleep Apnea